Psykotikism/Mutant_Tanks/INFORMATION.md

 			// The Super Tank spawns these minions.
 			// Combine numbers in any order for different results.
-			// Repeat the same number to increase its chance of being chosen.
+			// Repeat the same number to increase its chances of being chosen.
 			// Character limit: 12
 			// --
 			// 1: Smoker